-US productivity fell sharply in Q4 while labor costs rose
+US productivity in Q4 falls by largest amount in 39 years

-WASHINGTON (AP) — U.S. productivity fell sharply in the October-December quarter while labor costs rose.
+WASHINGTON (AP) — U.S. productivity in the October-December quarter fell by the largest amount in 39 years as the coronavirus pandemic roiled the labor market.

-The Labor Department reported Thursday that productivity dropped at a 4.8% rate in the fourth quarter after having risen strongly in the two previous quarters.
+Productivity dropped at a rate of 4.8% in the fourth quarter after having risen strongly in the two previous quarters, (backslash)the Labor Department reported Thursday.
+The decline was the biggest quarterly setback since a 5.1% rate of decline in the second quarter of 1981.

+Labor costs rose at an annual rate of 6.8% in the fourth quarter after having fallen at a 7% rate in the third quarter.

 Productivity, the amount of work per hour of output, has produced some major swings since the pandemic hit early last year, pushing the country into a recession.